mainakch/mainakch.github.io/index.markdown

 I am also interested in building trustworthy distributed systems.

-I relish the opportunity to work with generative natural intelligence (GenNI) typically embodied in [creative](https://paulgraham.com/newthings.html) (but not necessarily visionary or disruptive) problem solvers across disciplines.
+I relish the opportunity to work with the generative natural intelligence (GenNI) typically embodied in [creative](https://paulgraham.com/newthings.html) (but not necessarily visionary or disruptive) problem solvers across disciplines.

 Brief Bio
 ---------